How to Use a Proxy with Scrapy in 2025

 For any data extraction project, you'll need to get around detection mechanisms, and a Scrapy proxy plays a key role.
 By routing your requests through it, you can hide your IP address and avoid getting blocked.

-Now, you know how to set it up and use it effectively with Scrapy in Python.
-However, as free proxies are often unreliable, you might need to consider a premium solution like ZenRows.
-Use the free trial to test it for your next Scrapy project.
+Now, you know how to set proxies in Scrapy.
+However, as free proxies are often unreliable, you should consider a reliable solution like ZenRows.
+Try ZenRows for free!

 Ready to get started?